Matiwane: Migrations

 Expecting an attack on his homeland, Matiwane moved some of his cattle herds westward.
-Soon afterwards, in 1817 or 1818, either Zwide or Shaka serving as Dingiswayo's general, attacked and plundered the amaNgwane and drove them across the Buffalo river.
-This was the onset of the Mfecane migrations in which tribes became displaced, and in turn displaced others in a series of internecine wars.
+Soon afterwards, in 1817 or 1818, Shaka serving as Dingiswayo's general, attacked the amaNgwane and drove them across the Buffalo river, uMzinyathi.
+This was the onset of the Mfecane migrations in which nations became displaced, and in turn displaced others in a series of internecine wars.

-The destitute amaNgwane under Matiwane's leadership moved westwards, where they attacked the Hlubi, a larger kingdom built by Bhungane, in a quest to recover their cattle.
-Matiwane's patrols trapped and killed their chief Mthimkhulu c.1818, causing the Hlubi tribe to scatter in different directions.
+The desperate amaNgwane under Matiwane's leadership moved westwards, where they attacked the Hlubi, a larger kingdom built by Bhungane, in a quest to recover their cattle.
+Matiwane killed their king, Mthimkhulu c.1818, causing the Hlubi nation to scatter in different directions.
 Some Hlubi abandoned their homeland and fled north or west, or joined Shaka, but some merged with the amaNgwane.
 Still others joined a coalition of refugees, the Fengu, who settled on the eastern frontier of the Cape Colony.
 The Hlubi rued this catastrophe, referring to it as the izwekufa ("country of death"), and ascribed it to an act of witchcraft.

-For the next three to four years Matiwane became the overlord of the upper Thukela region, near present-day Bergville, as he incorporated smaller tribes like the Bhele (relations of the Hlubi) and Zizi.
+For the next three to four years Matiwane, now settled at Ntenjwa, now became the ruler of the upper Thukela region, near present-day Bergville, as he incorporated smaller tribes like the Bhele (relations of the Hlubi) and Zizi.

 In 1821 or 1822 Matiwane, expecting an attack from Shaka, fled over the Drakensberg and drove the Tlokwa tribe of chieftainess Mantatese (mother of Sekonyela) from their land in the Harrismith-Vrede region.
 Sotho tribes of the interior were also attacked, who fled to the region of Lesotho, where they joined the ranks of Moshoeshoe I. When Matiwane turned south and threatened Moshoeshoe I, he sought the protection of Shaka and sent him tribute.
 Matiwane established himself at Mabolela hill, near present day Clocolan, and Moshoeshoe complained to Shaka that this prevented him from sending tribute.
 Shaka dispatched Moselekatse (Mzilikazi) to attack Matiwane, who had to retreat before the impi's advance.
 They fled southwards to the lands of the abaThembu, which they once again plundered.
-They would however be defeated at the Battle of Mbholompo by the AmaMpondo who were led by Faku kaNgqungqushe and their Paramount, King Hintsa.
-Matiwane became a fugitive again in 1828, when his people were defeated by colonial troops under the command of Major Dundas and Colonel Somerset.
+They would however be defeated at the Battle of Mbholompo in 1828 by a coalition of the AmaMpondo who were led by king Faku kaNgqungqushe, amaXhosa led by, King Hintsa, abaThembu under king Ngubengcuka and colonial troops under the command of Major Dundas and Colonel Somerset.